bto0001/city-technical/README.md

 Latitude and Longitude are provided via an external API call to  https://nominatim.openstreetmap.org.

-City, State, and Country values will be parsed from the openstreetmap.org call and stored as opposed to using the user-provided values to prevent duplication.
+City, State, and Country values will be parsed from the display_name returned from the external coordinates api.

 ### API Design